Measure Customer Engagement In SaaS: Methods And Metrics

-3. Measure engagement by feature usage
+3. Measure engagement by product usage

-Measuring engagement over time and by channels gives you an overview of the whole product core user actions.
+Measuring engagement over time and by channels gives you an overview of the whole product’s core user actions.
 However, you also need to understand what users value about your product to inform future development efforts.